Adimserious/drivers-licence-quiz/README.md

 ## Features
 ### Existing Features
 #### The Heading
-- The heading text is the first thing the users will see on the landing page which describes the purpose of the application at first sight.
+- The heading text is the first thing the users will see on the landing page which describes the purpose of the website at first sight.
 - The heading is present throughout the entire quiz window; namely: The landing page, start quiz area and result area.
 - The heading is responsive across all devices.

 ### The Welcome Text
 ![The welcome text image](/assets/images/welcome-text.webp)
 - The welcome text describes further the main purpose of the Quiz, located underneath the header. it welcomes the user and give then a brief overview of the quiz they are about to partake on.
-- The welcome is also present throughout the entire quiz window; namely: The landing page, start quiz area.
+- The welcome text is also present throughout the entire quiz window; namely: The landing page, start quiz and exit area.
 - The welcome text is responsive on all devices. the background color provides a very good contrast against the body of the website hereby optimising user accessibility.
 - Below the welcome text is a brief description of the next step which can be a sign up or to continue as a guest.

 ### Sign-Up Form
 ![Sign up form image](/assets/images/sign-up.webp)
 - The sign up form allows the user to sign up to the website in order to access the quiz .
-- The sign up has create username, email, password and confirm password field.
+- The sign up has a create username, email, password and confirm password field.
 - The form has a continue as guest botton which helps users to have the look and feel of the quiz before sigining up.
-- I checked the forn to make sure users cant submit without meeting the criteria
+- I checked the form to make sure users cant submit without meeting the form criteria

 ### Start Quiz Area
 ![Start quiz image](/assets/images/start-quiz.webp)
 - The start quiz area displays after 2 seconds of signing in.
 - The Start quiz area gives way for the question area once clicked.

-### The Questio Area
+### The Question Area
  ![Qestion image](/assets/images/question.webp)
-- The question area displays the first question out of ten.
+- The question area displays the first question out of eleven.
 - the question area has three answers to choose from.
 - The correct answers shows a green color and the wrong answers shows red.
 - the question area has a next question button which is hidden but displays once an answer is clicked.